School Bus Motion Sickness: A Parent's Guide

 Safe options

-- Sound therapy via headphones (drug-free, age-appropriate)
+- Sound therapy through headphones (drug-free, nothing for a child to time)

 What to avoid

-- Skipping breakfast (worsens nausea)
+- Skipping breakfast to save time

 How sound therapy fits in

 Dizzout delivers calibrated low-frequency audio through any headphones.
 The sound stimulates the otolith organs in the inner ear, giving the vestibular system a clear reference and shrinking the sensory mismatch that's driving the nausea.
-Most users feel relief within 90 seconds.
+Most users feel relief in about 90 seconds.
 There's no medication, no drowsiness, no prescription, and it's safe to use as often as you need.

 For parents of school-aged children this is particularly relevant because so many traditional remedies come with deal-breaking trade-offs — drowsiness, dry mouth, prescription requirements, or restrictions in pregnancy.
 Sound therapy sidesteps all of them.